 Transdermal magnesium supplements are both easier for your body to absorb and they won’t cause unpleasant side effects.
 For a blog post that outlines the reasons why experts recommend a topical spray over a pill, click here.

 There are a few topical magnesium supplements out there, but only one has superior absorption with no greasy residue.
-Pure, pharmaceutical-grade megnesium in a purified water solution.
-EASE is the most effective, most effiicient and simplest magnesium supplement to use.
+Pure, pharmaceutical-grade magnesium in a purified water solution.